Spring Break Trips

 Focus: Justice & Peace Making

 The Dorothy Day Catholic Worker House is a community of hospitality and resistance focused on hospitality to low income families and advocacy for peace and justice.
 Explore the roots of the American non-violence movement at the D.C.
 Catholic Worker.
-This experience will happen centrally through non-violence training, public peace activism and vigils, as well as communal prayer and intentional living.
+This experience will happen centrally through non-violence training, public peace activism and vigils, presentations by local activist groups as well as community living and prayer.
+Because of the preparation needed and intensity of the material and direct actions, this trip is geared toward students who have participated in an ABI before.

 Host Community: Dorothy Day Catholic Worker